-The table below reflects the amount of accrued liabilities recorded in the Condensed Consolidated Balance Sheet at June 30, 2007 and December 31, 2006 to cover probable environmental response actions:
+The table below reflects the amount of accrued liabilities recorded in the Condensed Consolidated Balance Sheet at September 30, 2007 and December 31, 2006 to cover probable environmental response actions:

-J June 30, 2007 cember 31, 2006
+30, December 31, 2006

-(In thou sands)
+(In thousands)

-Current \$ 1,362 \$ 1,962
+Current \$ 985 \$ 1,962

-Noncurrent 7,151 6,760
+Noncurrent 7,384 6,760

-Total Environmental Liabilities \$ 8,513 \$ 8,722
+Total Environmental Liabilities \$ 8,369 \$ 8,722

 Air Quality Control.
-The U.S. EPA issued a final rule on regional ozone control (Nox SIP Call) in April 2004 that impacts the Company in two midwestern states: Indiana and Illinois.
-Based on a U.S. EPA guidance document negotiated with gas industry representatives in 2002, the Company is required in states that follow the U.S. EPA guidance to reduce nitrogen oxide (Nox) emissions by 82 percent on the identified large internal combustion engines.
-The rule, which had a final implementation date of May 2007, affected 20 large internal combustion engines on the Company's system in Illinois and Indiana with an approximate cost of \$22 million for capital improvements which has been incurred as of June 30, 2007.
+The U.S. EPA issued a final rule on regional ozone control (NOx SIP Call) in April 2004 that impacts the Company in two midwestern states: Indiana and Illinois.
+Based on a U.S. EPA guidance document negotiated with gas industry representatives in 2002, the Company is required in states that follow the U.S. EPA guidance to reduce nitrogen oxide (NOx) emissions by 82 percent on the identified large internal combustion engines.
+The rule, with which PEPL is in compliance and which had a final implementation date of May 2007, affected 20 large internal combustion engines on the Company's system in Illinois and Indiana with an approximate cost of \$23 million for capital improvements which has been incurred as of September 30, 2007.
 Indiana has promulgated state regulations to address the requirements of the NOx SIP Call rule that essentially follow the U.S. EPA guidance.

-In early April, 2007 the IEPA proposed a rule to the Illinois Pollution Control Board (IPCB) for adoption to control NOx emissions from reciprocating engines and turbines, including a provision applying the rule beyond issues addressed by federal provisions, pursuant to a blanket statewide application.
-The proposed Illinois rule requires controls on engines regulated under the U.S. EPA NOX SIP Call by May 1, 2007 and the remaining engines by January 1, 2011.
-The state is requiring the controls to comply with U.S. EPA rules regarding the NOX SIP Call, ozone non-attainment and fine particulate standards.
-However, the statewide applicability provision proposed by the IEPA reaches beyond federal requirements without apparent justification and serves as the primary driver of costs for PEPL and Trunkline.
-As proposed, the rule applies to all PEPL and Trunkline stations in Illinois.
-Preliminary estimates indicate compliance with the proposed rule would require minimum capital expenditures of approximately \$45 million for emission controls in addition to the \$22 million associated with the federally based NOx reductions described above.
-A pipeline consortium including PEPL and Trunkline filed an objection to the rule on April 16, 2007 requesting the IPCB to bifurcate and address separately the statewide applicability provision.
+In early April 2007, the IEPA proposed a rule to the Illinois Pollution Control Board (IPCB) for adoption to control NOx emissions from reciprocating engines and turbines, including a provision applying the rule beyond issues addressed by federal provisions, pursuant to a blanket statewide application.
+As originally proposed, the Illinois rule required controls on engines regulated under the U.S. EPA NOX SIP Call by May 1, 2007 and the remaining engines by January 1, 2011.
+A pipeline consortium including PEPL and Trunkline filed an objection to the rule on April 16, 2007 requesting the IPCB to bifurcate and address separately the statewide applicability provision, which was the primary driver of costs to PEPL and Trunkline.
 The pipeline consortium specifically objected to treatment of the statewide applicability issue under an Illinois "Fast Track" rulemaking process.
 In early May, the pipeline consortium filed for a preliminary injunction in state court challenging the application of the Fast Track process.
 On May 17, 2007, the IPCB ruled in favor of the pipeline consortium by bifurcating the statewide applicability provision from the rest of the proposed rule.
-The first hearing for the bifurcated statewide applicability portion of the rule is set for September 18, 2007.
-On June 18, 2007, the IEPA filed a Motion for Reconsideration of the IPCB ruling bifurcating the proposed rule.
-The pipeline consortium Respons
+On September 20, 2007 the IPCB approved the rule that applies to the engines regulated under the NOX SIP Call rule, which the pipeline consortium was not contesting.
+Due to delayed approval of the rule, the compliance deadline was changed from May 1, 2007 to January 1, 2008.
+On August 23, 2007, the IEPA filed a motion to cancel hearings and pre-filing deadlines for the bifurcated statewide portion of the proposed Illinois engine rule, which was later granted.
+The IEPA conducted an industry meeting on October 4, 2007 and introduced a new proposal to withdraw the statewide applicability provisions of the current proposed rule and apply the rule requirements to non-attainment areas.
+No controls on PEPL and Trunkline stations would be required under the most recent proposal.
+However, the IEPA indicated it was reserving the right to make future proposals f